 go counter to profit-making, such as Patagonia’s ‘buy less’ campaign.
 Having sustainability or ethics as an option suggests that this isn’t an issue your

-3. Ease.
+business is fully committed to. - Ease.
 When encouraging behaviour change amongst customers, it’s crucial to consider what we call the ‘effort equation’.
 This homegrown cognitive bias posits that the reward must be greater than the time and energy it takes to obtain it.
 Ultimately, in an era where constant demand is placed on people’s attention, they want a return on their cognitive (or physical) investment, and communications need to make clear that they will receive it.
 The reusable cup discount/penalty is an example of increasing the reward in a tangible way.
 But this could also come in an intangible form, such as immediate feedback of one’s positive impact (for instance, Ecosia show users how many trees have been planted so far thanks to their custom).

 In an age where customer choice has never felt so nuanced and previously established business models are being shaken up, brands have the opportunity to square the circle of doing what’s right versus doing what’s convenient.